2014 Oakland Athletics season

 The Athletics continued to play well throughout July.
 Still, they failed to gain significant ground on the Angels.
-On July 31, with a scant 2.5 game lead over Los Angeles, the Athletics stunned the league by trading Yoenis Céspedes for all-star starter Jon Lester and outfielder Jonny Gomes.
+On July 31, with a 2.5 game lead over Los Angeles, the Athletics stunned the league by trading Yoenis Céspedes for all-star starter Jon Lester and outfielder Jonny Gomes.
 In the week immediately following the trade, things went well for the team; by August 9, they had raised their lead over the Angels to four games.
 From that point forward, however, the A's tumbled into a downward spiral as they won just 16 of their final 46 games due to ineffective hitting and a spate of narrow losses.
 The Athletics only managed to clinch an AL Wild Card berth on the final day of the regular season.
 The team finished some ten games behind the Angels, who clinched the league's best record with a 98-64 finish.

 The Athletics met the Kansas City Royals in the 2014 American League Wild Card Game.
-The Athletics held a 7–3 lead over the Royals through seven innings; a furious Royals rally, however, saw the Royals tie the game by scoring three runs in the eighth inning and one run in the ninth.
+The Athletics held a 7–3 lead over the Royals through seven innings; a Royals rally tied the game, with three runs in the eight inning, and one in the ninth.
 In the 12th inning, the Athletics' took an 8-7 lead on an Alberto Callaspo line drive; the Royals, however, would again rally for a 9–8 walk-off victory (their first playoff win in 29 years).
 The Athletics did not reach the postseason again until the 2018 season.